 If you're returning to work after a career break, ICAEW's Comeback Community can help.
 This online network provides a range of practical and professional services to support ICAEW members who want to get back into work.
 You can find out more details about the Comeback Community on the ICAEW website.

-Meanwhile, whatever stage you're at in your career, we have a number of career development support services that could give you the help you need to make a success of your working life, including career adaptability courses and career coaching.
+Meanwhile, whatever stage you're at in your career, we have a number of career development support services that could give you the help you need to make a success of your working life, including personal and professional development courses and career coaching.